KarunaduVoices/Voices-Of-Karunadu/README.md

 5. Verify Installation:
    - After installation, you can verify that 7-Zip is installed by right-clicking on a file or folder.
 You should see 7-Zip options in the context menu.

+##  How to Train the Model?
+To train the models follow the instructions in the Google Colab and click the link below.

 ## Usage with WebUI